Kong Alternatives

 When to stay with Kong

-Stay with Kong if your stack uses the 200+ plugin ecosystem, your team has built custom plugins on the OpenResty/NGINX runtime, or your service mesh runs on Kuma alongside Kong Gateway.
-The picks below address GraphQL Federation, stateless aggregation, AWS-native pay-per-call, edge-deployed TypeScript-programmable gateways, GraphQL-first routing, and enterprise Apigee.
+Stay with Kong if your stack leans on the 200+ plugin ecosystem, your team has built custom plugins on the OpenResty or NGINX runtime, or your Kuma service mesh is wired into the Kong gateway.
+The picks below address GraphQL Federation, declarative aggregation, AWS-native pay-per-call, code-as-config at the edge, and pure GraphQL routing.

 5 Alternatives to Kong